Universality results for zeros of random holomorphic sections: Introduction

 It is by now well established that the off-diagonal decay of the Bergman/Szeg\H{o} kernel for powers $L^p$ of a line bundle $L$ implies the asymptotics of the variance current and variance number for zeros of random holomorphic sections of $L^p$, cf.\ \cite{B9,STr,ShZ08}.
 Note also that the Bergman kernel provides the 2-point correlation function for the determinantal random point process defined by the Bergman projection \cite[\S 6.1]{Berman}.

 We wish to consider here the off-diagonal decay for Bergman kernels of a sequence $L_p$ satisfying \eqref{e:pc}.
+We expect that this will have applications in obtaining a Central Limit Theorem for smooth linear statistics of zero divisors.
 To state our result, let us introduce the relevant definitions.
 We consider the situation where $X$ is smooth and the Hermitian metrics $h_p$ on $L_p$ are also smooth.
 Let $L^2(X,L_p)$ be the space of $L^2$ integrable sections of $L_p$ with respect to the metric $h_p$ and the volume form $\omega^n/n!$\,.
 We assume now that $h_p$ is smooth, hence $H^0_{(2)}(X,L_p)=H^0(X,L_p)$.
 Let $P_p:L^2(X,L_p)\to H^0(X,L_p)$ be the orthogonal projection.
 The Bergman kernel $P_p(x,y)$ is defined as the integral kernel of this projection, see \cite[Definition 1.4.2]{MM07}.
 Let $d_p=\dim H^0(X,L_p)$ and $(S^p_j)_{j=1}^{d_p}$ be an orthonormal basis of $H^0(X,L_p)$.
 We have

 where $S^p_j(y)^*=\langle\,\cdot\,,S^p_j(y) \rangle_{h_p}\in L_{p,y}^*$.
 We set $P_p(x):=P_p(x,x)$.

 The next result provides the exponential off-diagonal decay of the Bergman kernels $P_p(x,y)$ for sequences of positive line bundles $(L_p,h_p)$.
 Adapting methods from \cite{Lin01,Be03} we prove the following: